CONTACT US

 Patients usually feel the skin tightening effect immediately following each treatment however the full result becomes evident following the end of the minimum recommended treatment sessions due to the build up of new collagen in the area.
 Results are expected to last 1 years and maintenance treatments can be continued on a regular basis or repeated as desired by the patient.

-variety of aesthetic skin texture complimentary techniques ranging from cosmetology external products and other phototherapy technologies as Infrared and Lasers and even as a maintenance tool after hialuronic fillers and plastic surgery.
+Finally, RF treatments can be combined with a variety of aesthetic skin texture complimentary techniques ranging from cosmetology external products and other phototherapy technologies as Infrared and Lasers and even as a maintenance tool after hialuronic fillers and plastic surgery.

 Materials and Methods